The YUMA mission

 This isn’t branding.

-This is what happens when the obvious stops being obvious and you decide to make something real anyway
+This is what happens when the obvious stops being obvious and you decide to make something real anyway.

 That’s the mission.